DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 We used the following GCP services in our project:

 1. Compute Engine: Used for running virtual machines to handle various computational machine learning training tasks.
-2. Cloud Storage: Utilized for storing large datasets and model artifacts using DVC.
+2. Cloud Storage: Utilized for storing datasets combined with DVC for version control.
 3. Artifact Registry: Used for storing and managing Docker images.
-4. Vertex AI: Leveraged for training and deploying machine learning models.
+4. Vertex AI: Leveraged for the training pipeline using a `ai custom-jobs` command with a Nvidia V100 GPU.
-5. Cloud Run: Deployed our containerized applications for scalable and managed serverless execution e.g. Frontend and Backend utilizing FASTApi.
+5. Cloud Run: Deployed our containerized applications for scalable and managed serverless execution e.g. frontend and backend utilizing Streamlit and FastAPI.
 6. Cloud Monitoring: Implemented to monitor the performance and health of our deployed applications.

 ### Question 18